Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Reconstruction and validation

 For a given sensor hit pattern, the mean position of all recorded photon hits provides a straightforward estimate of the event location.
 This method is often referred to as centroiding or center of mass.
-Fig.~\ref{fig:centroid} (left) shows the $x_1$ centroid position for SS events as a function of the true $x_1$ position for 100 (grey points) and 10,000 (black points) detected photons, using a 2" sensor pixel size.
-Generally, the centroid position closely tracks the real event position, and the precision improves with increasing number of photons detected.
+Fig.~\ref{fig:centroidmle} (left) shows the $x_1$ centroid position for SS events as a function of the true $x_1$ position for 100 (grey points) and 10,000 (black points) detected photons, using a 2" sensor pixel size.
+True $x_1$ positions are randomly sampled between -10~cm and 10~cm while keeping $y_1$ at 0.
+The sensor hit patterns are then generated using a toy Monte Carlo simulation that samples the parameterized LRF.
+Generally, the obtained centroid position closely tracks the true event position, and the precision improves with increasing number of photons detected.
 However, even with 10,000 detected photons, the centroid position may still deviate from the true event position with a pattern corresponding to the sensor layout.
-This discrepancy originates from the inaccurate photon detection position estimated using discrete pixel center positions and can be mitigated by reducing the pixel size or increasing the light source-sensor separation.
-For actual detectors with a finite sensor array size, the centroid position will carry an additional bias from the asymmetric detection of photons, which usually pulls the reconstructed event position toward the center of the detector.
+This discrepancy originates from the inaccurate photon detection position estimated using discrete pixel center positions and can be partially mitigated by reducing the pixel size or increasing the light source-sensor separation.
+For actual detectors with a finite size of sensor array, the centroid position will carry an additional bias from the asymmetric detection of photons, which usually pulls the reconstructed event position toward the center of the detector.

-In addition to being a biased reconstruction algorithm, centroiding, by definition, provides only one position estimate and cannot reconstruct MS event locations.
-However, MS2 events could produce a photon hit pattern with larger variance along the direction connecting the two vertices (hereafter referred to as the principal direction) compared to its orthogonal direction, as illustrated in Fig.~\ref{fig:centroid} (right).
-To quantify this asymmetric variance for SS and MS events, we use the Principal Component Analysis (PCA) to identify the principal axis direction.
-Mathematically, PCA diagonalizes the covariance matrix and rotates the coordinates to align with the principal direction.
-In addition to computing the rotation angle, PCA also calculates the eigenvalues of the covariance matrix, which correspond to the variance in photon spread in the principal and secondary directions.
-We will refer to the square roots of these variance values as the principal and secondary spreads.